Kay Gregory

-Kay Gregory is a journalist and former presenter at Television New Zealand (TVNZ).
+Kay Gregory is a journalist and former presenter at TVNZ (Television New Zealand).
 She previously hosted the Breakfast show with Paul Henry.

 Career

 Gregory began her television career in 1994, when she became a newsreader and current affairs host for the regional channel, Coast to Coast, in her home city of Hamilton.
 She started at TVNZ in 1996, and was a reporter for the Breakfast programme when it first went to air in 1997.
 She then became a reporter for ONE News, and her stint there included some overseas work in the Solomon Islands and Fiji.
 From 2002 to 2004, Gregory was a full-time weather presenter for TV One.
 Then on 17 January 2005, she replaced Alison Mau as the co-host of Breakfast.

 After leaving Breakfast (on 3 August 2007), Gregory moved into local body politics and was elected as a councillor for Hamilton West.
 Gregory was the highest-polling councillor, with 11,808 votes.
 She did not stand again in the 2010 election.

 In addition to her work at TVNZ, Gregory is a marriage and funeral celebrant, and a member of International Training and Communication.